EliahKagan/GitPython-multiprocessing-refresh/README.md

 Finally, note that:

 - The state set by refreshing is global.
-Local state, such as `Git` instances, support pickle serialization and deserialization and can be passed to worker processes.
+Local state, such as `Git` instances, supports pickle serialization and deserialization and can be passed to worker processes.
 But that does not affect whether the effect of `git.refresh` is reflected in operations carried out through them.
 - This is essentially unrelated to how separate processes in multiprocessing